Updated: October 24, 2020

 To become poor is easy, but to live as a poor person is a challenge.
-Meanwhile, to learn how to be rich is challenging, but to live as a rich person is easy.
+Meanwhile, to learn how to be rich is challenging, but to live like a rich person is easy.
 So if given a choice, I would rather challenge myself to be rich, and live an easy life.
 Which one would you choose?

 7. It feels right.

 Matthew 7:13 says, “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
-For the gate is small and the way is narrow that leads to life, and there are few who find it.”
+For the gate is small and the way is narrow that leads to life, and few find it.”
 So Are you going to be with the popular and easy norms yet possibly detrimental?
 Or be with the challenging and less known yet certainly beneficial?

 8. It’s all about your life.

 It’s understanding that personal finance is not just about money and luxury.
 That it is inevitably a significant part of our life and that learning and applying it is a responsibility.
-Awareness doesn’t guarantee happiness, but it does guarantee us with more options for our life.
+Awareness doesn’t guarantee happiness, but it does guarantee us more options for our life.

 Sometimes, we just have to understand things deeply to appreciate it.
 Objects were not invented for the sake of having it.
 It must have a profound reason for existing.
 Like humans when created by God, must have an overwhelming purpose on Earth.

-Personal finance was conceived to solve some human problems, and we have to recognize it to maximize its potential, otherwise we’re wasting our chances of having abundance in life.
+Personal finance was conceived to solve some human problems, and we have to recognize it to maximize its potential, otherwise, we’re wasting our chances of having abundance in life.